Skip to main content

 The Architecture of Visceral Fat Accumulation

-One of the most visible and metabolically significant consequences of chronic cortisol dysregulation is the preferential accumulation of (VAT).
+One of the most visible and metabolically significant consequences of chronic cortisol dysregulation is the preferential accumulation of visceral adipose tissue (VAT).
 This is the deep, internal fat that encases the abdominal organs.
 Unlike subcutaneous fat, VAT is a highly active endocrine organ, secreting a host of inflammatory molecules (adipokines) that drive further metabolic dysfunction.

 Cortisol promotes the development of VAT through two main processes ∞ hyperplasia (an increase in the number of fat cells) and hypertrophy (an increase in the size of existing fat cells).
 It encourages the differentiation of pre-adipocytes (immature fat cells) into mature adipocytes specifically within the visceral depot.
-Furthermore, cortisol works in concert with the high levels of insulin that result from insulin resistance.

-While cortisol promotes the breakdown of fat (lipolysis) in peripheral areas like the limbs, the combination of high cortisol and high insulin in the visceral region creates a potent signal for fat storage.
-This creates a powerful and self-reinforcing cycle ∞ cortisol drives insulin resistance, which raises insulin; the combination of high cortisol and high insulin drives visceral fat accumulation; and the newly accumulated visceral fat releases inflammatory signals that worsen throughout the body.
+This creates a powerful and self-reinforcing cycle ∞ cortisol drives insulin resistance, which raises insulin; the combination of high cortisol and high insulin drives visceral fat accumulation; and the newly accumulated visceral fat releases inflammatory signals that worsen insulin resistance throughout the body.

 Visceral fat is not merely stored energy; it is an active endocrine tissue that perpetuates metabolic chaos under the influence of cortisol.